jarrenseson/jarrenseson.github.io/essays/UIFrameWorks.md

   <script src="https://cdn.jsdelivr.net/npm/bootstrap@5.3.0/dist/js/bootstrap.bundle.min.js"></script>
 </body>
 ~~~
 As you can see, the navigation bar with bootstrap 5 is a lot more concise and simpler than than the one without.
 Bootstrap 5 allows for reponsive elements, without the hassle of implementing them.

 ## Consistency
 UI frameworks also allow for easier consistency amongst web application because they have a standarized design system.
 This can especially helpful for larger projects, where multiple people are working on an application.
+By having a consistent design throughout the entirety of the web application, it appears more professional.